day-trips

 Granada is just an hour from Jaén, putting the Alhambra within easy day trip range.
 This Moorish palace complex is one of Europe's most remarkable monuments.

-After the Alhambra, wander the Albaicín neighbourhood for lunch with views back to the palace.
-Granada also has free tapas with drinks, which is always welcome after a morning of sightseeing.
+After the Alhambra, my favourite thing to do in granada is wander the Albaicín neighbourhood for lunch and enjoy the views back to the palace.

 Córdoba